Search

 Eagle Scout Service Project Workbook.

 Each Eagle candidate selects or is assigned, a project coach.
-The coach can provide process or technical expertise to help you execute a success project and have a positive experience.
+The coach can provide process or technical expertise to help you execute a successful project and have a positive experience.

 So how does a Scout select a project coach?
 This depends in part on what guidance the Scout wants and needs.
-The troop Life to Eagle mentor can direct you in finding an appropriate project coach The project coach should not be your parent.
+The troop Life to Eagle mentor can direct you in finding an appropriate project coach.
+The project coach may not be your parent.

 • a conservation area such as animal habitats or forestry?